cordellandrade/learning-journal/javascript-notes.md

 ## What is Javascript?
 - JavaScript is a powerful, flexible, and fast programming language now being used for increasingly complex web development.
-  -Since JavaScript remains at the core of web development, it’s often the first language learned by self-taught coders eager to learn and build.
+  - Since JavaScript remains at the core of web development, it’s often the first language learned by self-taught coders eager to learn and build.

 There are 7 fundamental data types in JavaScript:
 1. strings - Characters wrapped in single or double quotes: 'Sample String'